amirrezasalimi/friday-agents/core/README.md

 - Defining what the agent needs (configurations, inputs, and outputs).
 - Implementing the agent's behavior (how it handles requests and interacts with external APIs or services).

-Once created, you can easily add your custom agent to the `FridayAgent` and automate workflows using your specialized tools!
+Once created, you can easily add your custom agent to the `FridayAgents` and automate workflows using your specialized tools!

 ### License